Getting Started with FDCAN Normal Mode on STM32

 HAL_FDCAN_AddMessageToTxFifoQ

-will add the message to the FIFO queue. - Once the message is added to the FIFO Queue, the message will be transferred to the CAN Bus
+will add the message to the FIFO queue. - After the message is added to the FIFO Queue, it will be transferred to the CAN Bus

 Once the message has been sent to the can bus, it will be received by all the devices that are attached to this bus (though we have only 1 more).
 And after the message passes through the filter of the FDCAN2, the new message callback will be called.